 People and Pokémon working together are the cornerstone of success!
-In any situation where a Pokémon and trainer are working together, such as using a Move in battle, they combine their relevant dice and take the highest result.
+In any situation where a Pokémon and trainer are working together, such as using a Move in battle, they both roll their relevant die, taking the higher as the result.
 (Sometimes a Pokémon won't have a relevant Move to add; that's okay.
 They can lend moral support or otherwise assist to add a d6!)

 Generally speaking, unless stated otherwise, if there is a "+X" or "-X" on a die, it applies to all dice involved in a given roll.